petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 For example, 150 minutes have passed since the beginning of the day — how do you know how many hours and how many minutes it is?

-After thinking a little, it becomes clear that we need to divide :math:`N` by 60 (the number of minutes in one hour) with the remainder, so the quotient will be just the number of hours and the remainder will be the number of minutes.
+After a little thinking, it becomes clear that we need to divide :math:`N` by 60 (the number of minutes in one hour) with the remainder, so the quotient will be just the number of hours and the remainder will be the number of minutes.